aeonsyndrome/StatInf-CourseProject/ExpDistrandCLT.md

-# Investigating the exponential distribution and comparison with the CLT
+# Investigating the exponential distribution
 Leon Duplay
 15 July 2015

 ### Overview

-In this document, we will investigate the exponential distribution in R and comparie it with the Central Limit Theorem.
+In this document, we will investigate the exponential distribution in R and compare it with the Central Limit Theorem.
+The probability density function of an exponential distribution is defined as f(x,l) = l*e^-lx.
+One key feature of the exponential distribution is that both the mean and standard deviation correspond to `1/lambda`.

+In order to investigate the exponential distribution in R, we will simulate data and perform the following tasks:

+1. Analyze the sample mean and compare it to the theoretical mean of the distribution according to its definition.
+2. Analyze how variable the sample is (via variance) and compare it to the theoretical variance of the distribution.
+3. Demonstrate that the distribution is approximately normal, focusing on the difference between the distribution of a large collection of random exponentials and the distribution of a large collection of averages of 40 exponentials.

 ### Simulations

-Blarg
+In this first part, we will simulate the needed data using `rexp(n, lambda)`.
+We fix the value `lambda = 0.2`, and start with `n = 40` simulated exponetial distributions.

 ### Sample Mean versus Theoretical Mean